Why Are Your 3-Year-Old’s Temper Tantrums Getting Worse

 When parents are furious at their kids for throwing tantrums, they are modeling what to do when things do not go their way.

-A few slow, mindful breaths are the easiest and fastest way to stay calm and not get worked up.
+A few slow, mindful breaths are the easiest and fastest way to calm ourselves so we don’t get worked up.
 Meditating every day can also help parents remain calm during stressful times.

-Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both of which worsen temper tantrums3,4.
+Researchers have found that punishment negatively affects a child’s emotional regulation and promotes aggression, both of which worsen temper tantrums4,5.

 The most common advice parents receive regarding toddler tantrums is to ignore them.